Non-linear evolution in $f(R)$ gravity: perturbative modelling of the Chameleon mechanism: Numerical runs and results

+Profiles 2a,b,c were evolved from $a=0.001$ to $a=1$ following the algorithm given in section \ref{sec:Method}.
+At the end of each step, the Ricci scalar was computed using \eqnref{eqnforR} and the comoving Compton wavelength ${\bar x}_C$ was computed using \eqnref{Comptondef2} and \eqnref{fofR}.
+We present results of these runs in this section.
+Figure \ref{Compton} examines the spatio-temporal evolution of the Compton scale and discusses its back-reaction on the density evolution.
+Figure \ref{denvel} presents the evolved density and velocity fields at $a=1$ and the same information is plotted in the density-velocity divergence phase-space in figure \ref{phasespace}.

-\subsection{Spatio-temporal evolution of the Compton Scale}
+\subsubsection{Spatio-temporal evolution of the Compton Scale}

-\capfigref{Compton} shows the evolution of the density field (second panel), the associated comoving Compton scale ${\bar x}_C$ (third panel) as a function of the radial coordinate $x$ for four different epochs $a \sim 0.3, 0,5, 0.75, 1$.
-The top panel shows the three initial profiles and the bottom panel shows the evolution of the parameter $Q$ (defined in \eqnref{Qdef}).
+Figure \ref{Compton} shows the initial density field (top-panel), the density evolved in time (second panel), the comoving Compton scale ${\bar x}_C$ (third panel) and the $Q$ parameter (fourth panel) at four different epochs.
 In presence of perturbations, the Compton scale evolves both with time and space.
-We note that the background value of the Compton scale increases with epoch, only to show a slight decrease near the epoch of dark energy dominance.
+We first note that the background value of the Compton scale increases with epoch at early epochs but slightly decreases near the epoch of dark energy dominance.
+This is clear from the asymptotic values (outer regions of the perturbation, where the density contrast is zero) of the brown, red, green and blue curves in the third and fourth panel.